andf-crl/docs/v19.2/gssapi_authentication.md

     $ psql "postgresql://localhost:26257/defaultdb?sslmode=require" -U carl
     ~~~

-4. If you specified an enterprise license earlier, you should now have a Postgres shell in CockroachDB, indicating that the GSSAPI authentication was successful.
-If you did not specify an enterprise license, you'll see a message like this: `psql: ERROR:  use of GSS authentication requires an enterprise license.` If you see this message, GSSAPI authentication is set up correctly.
+4. If you specified an [enterprise.license](cluster-settings.html#setting-enterprise-license) earlier, you should now have a Postgres shell in CockroachDB, indicating that the GSSAPI authentication was successful.
+If you did not specify an [enterprise.license](cluster-settings.html#setting-enterprise-license), you'll see a message like this: `psql: ERROR:  use of GSS authentication requires an [enterprise.license](cluster-settings.html#setting-enterprise-license).` If you see this message, GSSAPI authentication is set up correctly.

 ## See also